 The most fabulous thing for me that day was when my mum rang me later that day to tell me that she had a lovely visit and that I was doing a fabulous job at raising my children.
 It actually made me cry when my Mum told me I was a wonderful mother to my children.

-I have two beautiful little girls, a 3 year old and a two year old.
+I am a thirty something stay at home mum again this year.
+I'm a trained early childhood teacher.
+I have two beautiful little girls, a 4 year old and a 2 year old.
+We have a new addition to the family due in May.
 I have a wonderful husband who is a fabulous Dad to our girls.

 I love my life but definitely need at least two lattes a day to survive.

-I LOVE coffee, shopping, chocolate, organising, craft with my kids, camping and project life.
+I LOVE coffee, shopping, organising, crafting with my kids, camping and project life.